hunter-teacher-cert/syllabi/README.md

 ## Programmng in a high level language

+## By the end of this course, students will be able to:
+1. Understand the basics of object oriented computer programming including classes, methods, variables, data flow, data types and data structures.
+2. Write programs of moderate complexity
+3. Acquire data from outside sources and use programming techniques to analyze data and visualize results.
+5. Use techniques from the field of computer science and apply them to problems in other fields.

 ### Prework
  1. Setting up a Java development envirotnment and GitHub
  1. Your first Java program.